After a week of questions from WBRZ, sheriff says deputy disciplined after fumbling sex crimes case

 "As a result of the 2019 complaint brought to the sheriff's attention and his personal review of the details of the case, the detective has been disciplined," the sheriff's office told the WBRZ Investigative Unit.

-The sheriff's office refused to elaborate on if the deputy was invovled in other questioanble investigations.
+The sheriff's office refused to elaborate on if the deputy was involved in other questionable investigations.

 The deputy was not identified, although WBRZ asked.